 Practice Good Conflict Resolution Skills

 How well you handle this snoring conversation may be a predictor of how well your marriage will work.
+Building intimacy in your new marriage requires a lot of hard work.
 With that in mind, remember:

 - Allow each person to talk freely, and make sure you’re genuinely listening.